Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

-If the ssh service is available with passwordless login on each node, we can launch the distributed job on a single node with a similar syntax as mpirun.
+If the ssh service is available with passwordless login on each node, we can launch the distributed job on a single node with a similar syntax as `mpirun`.

 .. code-block:: bash